An Application Driven Method for Assembling Numerical Schemes for the Solution of Complex Multiphysics Problems: Theoretical Baseline

 Where we need to make an appropriate choice for the solution space $V$ and the test space $W$ which may but do not need to differ from each other.

-Due to partial integration, we now enconter an additional term that has to be integrated over the domain boundary $\partial \Omega$, where $(\underline{u}\cdot \underline{n})$ denotes the velocity component normal to the boundary.
+Due to partial integration, we now encounter an additional term that has to be integrated over the domain boundary $\partial \Omega$, where $(\underline{u}\cdot \underline{n})$ denotes the velocity component normal to the boundary.

-To make such a problem solvable by a computer, one must additionally make a choice regarding the discretisation of the solution space $V$, denoted $V_h$.
-A particularly popular choice of space is the set of Lagrange polynomials which form an orthogonal function basis.
-In addition, the physical space must be discretised in form of a triangulation.
+To make such a problem solvable by a computer, one must additionally choose the discretization of the solution space $V$, denoted $V_h$.
+A particularly popular choice of space is the set of Lagrange polynomials.
+In addition, the physical space must be discretized in the form of a triangulation.
 The DG scheme then consists of assembling the finite-dimensional, linear system on the element level.
 This enables high locality of the solution process, which leads to efficient computation on parallel architectures as less data transfer is required.

 One resulting key feature of the DG scheme is that the elements now do not overlap anymore in terms of their degrees of freedom.
 Thus, the global problem is broken up into individual problems.
-This in general leads to large systems that are however sparse and in case of the mass matrix even block diagonal.
+This in general leads to large systems that are however sparse and in the case of the mass matrix even block diagonal.
 The remaining term, often denoted the numerical flux, is the only term within the physical domain that ensures coupling across elements.
 Through evaluation of this surface integral, adjacent degrees of freedom are coupled and thus global conservation of quantities can be assured.